Clients considering a Chapter 13 bankruptcy are often afraid they’ll be stuck in a payment plan they can’t afford if something changes.

 - tax debt.

-All of these may require that a plan is modified to address a borrower’s new budget.
+All of these may require that a plan be modified to address a borrower’s new budget.

 To modify a plan a motion is filed with the court explaining why the modification is needed and what the new payment plan is to be.